See your Iowa health insurance coverage options now.

 How many people are insured through Iowa’s Marketplace?

-During the open enrollment period for 2023 coverage, a record high for Iowa’s exchange was reached, with over 80,000 people signing up for private individual market plans.10
+During the open enrollment period for 2023 coverage, a record high for Iowa’s exchange was reached, with over 80,000 people signing up for private individual market plans.13

 This increase in enrollment is likely due to the American Rescue Plan (ARP).
-Under the ARP, ACA’s premium subsidies are more significant and widely available.
-15
+Under the ARP, the ACA’s premium subsidies are more significant and widely available.29 These subsidy enhancements have been extended through 2025 by the Inflation Reduction Act.

 What health insurance resources are available to Iowa residents?